 \section{Barren plateaus vs exponential concentration}

-We relate EC in non-parametric (no trainable parameters) quantum kernels with the BP problem in both QNNs and general VQAs.
-Thus, we are concerned with the exponential concentration of the kernel function and, hence, kernel matrix elements.
-We first discuss a more straightforward case of QNN and then show how EC is related to BP in a general VQA.
-We begin by describing the kernel construction from the quantum circuits of QNN and VQA and subsequently prove that the quantum estimation of the kernel matrix, thus constructed, inherits the properties of the cost functions of QNN and VQA.

-For a QNN, consider the cost function given by Eq.~(\ref{eq:qnn_cost}) with fixed $\mathbf{x}_i$.
+We relate EC in non-parametric (no trainable parameters) quantum kernels with the BP problem in QNNs.
+Thus, we are concerned with the exponential concentration of the actual kernel function and, hence, kernel matrix values.
+We begin with a QNN with a BP.
+We consider the cost function given by Eq.~(\ref{eq:qnn_cost}) with fixed $\mathbf{x}_i$.
 Following Eq. (\ref{cc}), we can write